zengenti/contensis-react-base/webpack/README.md

 To activate an alternative build/startup config (`.env.whatever`) you need to set environment variable `env` to the same value as your .env file's .{suffix}, you can do this in CLI and combine this with an npm script that already exists e.g. `npm --env=development run-script start` or `npm --env=development run-script build`, or you can add additional npm scripts to `package.json` to do the same thing if you prefer.

 Setting the `env` variable when starting your npm script will decide which environment config is used for that build.
-If you have built while passing this variable as development, your bundles will be built for that environment only. i.e. you need to do separate builds for live / dev deployments.
+Don't worry if you have built while passing this variable, the build scripts and bundles are now environment-agnostic.
+The built bundles should be universal, and separate start scripts will be built for each environment. i.e. you do not need to do separate builds for live / dev deployments, but you do need to call the correct /server/start.* script to start the built app connected to that environment.

 ### Project config (Babel) :space_invader: